-We, at Pitcher & Piano, care about and respect your privacy.
+We, at Marston's PLC, care about and respect your privacy.
 We’d like to explain what personal information we have about you and how we use it, as well as letting you know about our practices with regard to your privacy so that you know exactly what is happening with your data and what we are doing to keep it safe.

-We are Pitcher & Piano of Marston’s PLC!
+We are Marston's PLC!
+You may also know us as Marston's Inns, Revere Pub Company or one of our other trading divisions or group companies from time to time.
 Where we refer to “we” or “us” in this policy, we mean Marston’s PLC or any company or division in our group.

 If you have any questions about this policy or your privacy, you can find us or get in touch at Marston’s House, Brewery Road, Wolverhampton, WV1 4JT.
 Our telephone number is 01902 711811.